wombatus2137/my-scripts/README.md

 ## Update everything
 Updates all programs and PowerShell modules installed on a sysytem.

+## Bulk rename
+Renames all files in current directory to their creation dates.

 ## List programs
 Lists all programs installed on a sysytem.